-Jonathan is Senior Tutor in Jewellery & Metal at the Royal College of Art, and an artist and jeweller.
-From 2009–2017 he lectured at the Glasgow School of Art.
+Jonathan is Acting Head of Programme in Jewellery & Metal at the Royal College of Art, and an artist and jeweller.
+From 2009–17 he lectured at the Glasgow School of Art.
 His practice has been exhibited internationally and deals with language and ways of communicating.
 Jonathan’s research interests include digital design and fabrication, complex casting processes, language, jewellery as an interdisciplinary form and material and digital culture.
 Jonathan works from a studio in Glasgow, the city's heritage and culture having an important impact on his practice.

-Jonathan Boyd was born in Aberdeen and studied at The Royal College of Art (2007–2009) and Glasgow School of Art (2002–2006).
+Jonathan Boyd was born in Aberdeen and studied at the Royal College of Art (2007–9) and Glasgow School of Art (2002–6).
 Jonathan works from a studio in Glasgow’s Barrowlands.

 His research and practice explores languages and their connection to the environment, the person and object as a set of complex narratives.
 He is interested in how language can shape thoughts about an object and its context with his practice often being inspired by a texts narrative, structure, context and meaning.

 His aim is to create jewellery as art form, creating works through an extensive period of research and a rigorous artistic methodology.
-Jonathan believes that as an art form jewellery connects with us on a visceral, emotional level.
-We embed memories in the objects we choose to adorn us, because of this he has always believed that jewellery is a perfect medium for exploring narratives and themes which explore the human experience.
+Jonathan believes that as an art form, jewellery connects with us on a visceral, emotional level.
+We embed memories in the objects we choose to adorn ourselves with; because of this, he has always believed that jewellery is a perfect medium for exploring narratives and themes that explore the human experience.

 Awards and Grants